alinggolee/GenderEducation/data/W10/esp-en.md

 Students will be able to:

-- Use key terms such as consent, boundary, harassment, and power imbalance correctly.
+Use key terms such as consent, boundary, harassment, and power imbalance correctly.
-- Describe an incident using the three-part frame: physical, emotional, and power.
+Describe an incident using three parts: physical, emotional, and power.
-- Explain basic institutional responses (reporting, support, investigation, protection).
+Explain basic institutional responses, such as reporting, support, investigation, and protection.

 ## Key Vocabulary & Professional Usage

+Power Imbalance:
-- Power Imbalance (n.): A situation where one person has more authority or influence than another.
+A situation where one person has more power or influence than another.
+Accountability:
-- Accountability (n.): Being responsible for one's actions and their consequences.
+Being responsible for your actions and results.
-  - Ex: "We must demand higher accountability from our institutions."
+Ex: We must ask institutions to take more accountability.
+Consent:
-- Consent (n.): Permission for something to happen or agreement to do something.
+Permission or agreement for something to happen.

 ## TEEMI Speaking Prep (Review & Practice)

 Ready to talk to TEEMI?
-Use these B1-B2 level "Analysis Frames" to summarize your Week 10 learning:
+Use these simple frames:

+Making a Claim
-- Making a Claim: "I believe that institutional responsibility is the key to preventing future harm."
+I believe institutional responsibility is important to prevent harm.
+Describing a Case
-- Describing a Case: "In this scenario, the power imbalance made it impossible for the individual to give true consent."
+In this case, the power imbalance made real consent difficult.
+Proposing Action
-- Proposing Action: "By shifting from self-blame to power analysis, we can build a safer culture for everyone."
+If we focus on power, not self-blame, we can build a safer culture.

 [Launch TEEMI Safety & Power Lab]